jsvine/markovify/README.md

 # Markovify

 Markovify is a simple, extensible Markov chain generator.
-Right now, its main use is for building Markov models of large corpuses of text, and generating random sentences from that.
+Right now, its main use is for building Markov models of large corpora of text, and generating random sentences from that.
 But, in theory, it could be used for [other applications](http://en.wikipedia.org/wiki/Markov_chain#Applications).

 Some features include: